SFDC-Assets/PSA-COE-Intake-Review/README.md

 * If you do not have a Salesforce org licensed to you, you may try Public Sector Solutions for free with one of our [trial environments](https://developer.salesforce.com/free-trials/comparison/public-sector).
 * You are using this Accelerator in conjunction with the Salesforce Lightning Experience (LEX) - not the Classic UI.

-## Installation for COE App
+## Installation of the COE App
+Unmanaged package installation link: [https://test.salesforce.com/packaging/installPackage.apexp?p0=04tHp00000118fQ](https://test.salesforce.com/packaging/installPackage.apexp?p0=04tHp00000118fQ)

+1. **Log in to Your Salesforce Environment:**
-* Log in to your Salesforce Environement
+   - Use the installation link provided above to log in to your Salesforce sandbox environment.
-* Use the installation link: [https://test.salesforce.com/packaging/installPackage.apexp?p0=04tHp00000118fQ](https://test.salesforce.com/packaging/installPackage.apexp?p0=04tHp00000118fQ)
+   - **Note:** If installing in a production org, replace `test.salesforce.com` with `login.salesforce.com` in the installation URL.

+2. **Install the Package:**
+   - On the installation page, select "Install for Admins Only".
+   - Under the section "What if existing component names conflict with ones in this package?", choose an option that aligns with your implementation requirements.
+This will determine how the package handles naming conflicts with existing components.

-## Installation for Omnistudio Components
+## Installation of Omnistudio Components
-* Download datapacks included in the /datapacks/ folder
+1. Download the datapack ("COE Omni Processess Multipack.json" in the [datapacks](/datapacks/) folder).
-* Open the OmniStudio App
-* Navigate to OmniScripts and Click Import
-* Click Browse and locate the multipack COE Omni Processes Multipack.json
-* Click Next
-* Click Next
-* Click Activate Later
+2. In Salesforce, open the OmniStudio app and navigate to the OmniScripts tab.
+4. Click the "Import" button.
+On the Select File screen, click "Browse" and locate/select the datapack you downloaded.
+Click "Next".
+5. On the "Select Items to Import" screen, select all and click "Next".
+6. On the "Review Items to Import screen, click "Next".
+7. Once the datapack import is complete, click "Activate Later".

 ## Installation for Business Rules Engine
-* Download the sample decision matrix file included in /docs/ folder
+1. Download the sample decision matrix file ("COE Intake Decision Matrix.xlsx" in the [docs](/docs/) folder) and edit it as desired.
-* Edit sample matrix as desired
-* Open Business Rules Engine
-* Click on Lookup Table
-* Click on COE Intake Matrix
+3. In Salesforce, open the App Launcher menu, go to the Business Rules Engine app, and navigate to the Lookup Tables tab.
-* In the Related tab of the COE Intake Matrix - click on the COE Intake Matrix link
+4. In the list view, click to view the "COE Intake Matrix" record.
+Go to the Related tab and click to view the "COE Intake Matrix V1" record.
-* Click on Upload CSV File and upload COE Intake Decision Matrix.xlsx
+6. Click the "Upload CSV File" button and upload COE Intake Decision Matrix.xlsx

 <!--[Required.
 Steps necessary for installing the Accelerator.
 This can include images/screenshots which must be stored in the /docs/ folder (no external images or images stored elsewhere in the repository.]-->

 ## Post-Install Setup & Configuration
-*  Assign COE HQ App User to users who will review intake requests
+1. Assign COE HQ App User to users who will review intake requests
-*  Assign COE HQ Requester to community users who will submit intake requests
+2. Assign COE HQ Requester to community users who will submit intake requests
-*  Activate reviewed omniscripts
+3. Activate reviewed omniscripts
-*  Add the activated COE/ProjectIntake Omniscript to your designated experience cloud page
+4. Add the activated COE/ProjectIntake Omniscript to your designated experience cloud page
-*  Add the COE/BRERecommendation Omniscript to the Intake page layout and set component visibility to <br>Intake Status = Review Completed OR Approved OR Rejected
+5. Add the COE/BRERecommendation Omniscript to the Intake page layout and set component visibility to <br>Intake Status = Review Completed OR Approved OR Rejected
  <br/>

  <!---[Required.
 Steps necessary for using the Accelerator.
 This can include images/screenshots which must be stored in the /docs/ folder (no external images or images stored elsewhere in the repository.]--->